Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Morphisms from intersections

-\begin{remark} For the proof of \Cref{homthm,homthm2} it suffices to consider the case that $\mathcal{T}$ is regular.
-This follows from \Cref{mutthm} and the observation that the intersection number is invariant under composition of matching curves with the automorphisms $D_{e}(\frac{i}{n-1}\pi)$ of ${\bf S}\backslash M$. \end{remark}

 The proofs of \Cref{homthm,homthm2} consist of gluing arguments.
-We decompose $\gamma$ and $\gamma'$ into segments and begin in \Cref{locint} by describing all morphisms between the associated sections.
-In \Cref{glint}, we then describe $\on{Mor}_{\mathcal{C}}(M^L_{\gamma},M^{L'}_{\gamma'})$ via the colimit of a diagram of morphisms objects between the sections associated to the segments.
-In \Cref{sec6.3} we combine the findings of \Cref{locint} and \Cref{glint} to prove \Cref{homthm,homthm2}.
+We decompose $\gamma$ and $\gamma'$ into segments and begin in \Cref{sec:localHom} by describing all morphisms between the associated local sections.
+In \Cref{sec:localHom}, we also allow non-pure segments.
+In \Cref{sec:globalHom}, we then describe $\on{Mor}_{\mathcal{C}}(M^L_{\gamma},M^{L'}_{\gamma'})$ via the colimit of a diagram of morphism objects between the local sections associated to the segments.
+In \Cref{sec:Homproof} we combine the findings of \Cref{sec:localHom} and \Cref{sec:globalHom} to prove \Cref{homthm,homthm2}.